Show-stopping walks in Berks and beyond

 Looking for a walk worthy of front page news?
-Check out these 11 headline-grabbing walks from the highest points and best views to the coolest landmarks.
+Check out these eight headline-grabbing walks from the highest points and best views to autumn colour and the coolest local landmarks

 UBER FAMOUS: Long Walk, Windsor.
 Easy, 6km.

 GIve the Queen a wave, the poor love’s trapped in her tower for the foreseeable.
 You, on the other hand, can go from castle to Copper Horse and back again with only the roaming deer for company and the world’s largest occupied castle as a backdrop.
 This is a dead straight leisurely stroll and what it lacks in map-reading it makes up for in regal splendour.
 It’s a 5-mile round trip – view walk here.

 NATIONAL TRUST TRIO: Winkworth to Oakhurst, near Godalming.
 Easy, 4km.